pecheylauren02/mp5_posh_portables/README.md

 <details><summary>Layout</summary>

 - Site width is restricted to 1400px so that the contents display correctly on wider screens as well as limiting the width of the hero image on the home page to maintain the quality.
-The area around the site has been set to a grey that fits with the site branding.
+The area around the site has been set to a beige that fits with the site branding.

 **Value To User**